Soledad Miranda

 Lola la piconera

 This sentimental musical, based on the play Cuando las Cortés de Cádiz by José María Pemán, was made for Spanish television.
 The most famous adaptation of his story was in the 1951 melodrama starring Juanita Reina.
 According to a magazine article about this film, the music is very Spanish and the costumes and choreography are spectacular.
 The film was shot during the summer, and it was apparently quite hot.
 A journalist visitor to the set admired the cast and crew's dedication and love for their work, despite spending so long in the heat and managing not to faint.
 Many scenes were set at gypsy camps and the studio used real gypsies, along with their donkeys and carts!
 There were a lot of big numbers, so many of the cast were professional singers and dancers.
 Though it was made for television, the director chose to use film cameras and also to shoot in color, as he was anticipating the future of television.
-Soledad plays a sympathetic gypsy; her husband was played by the popular singer "Rafa" de Córdoba.
-Soledad and Rafa escaped a serious accident when a lamp exploded and shattered hot crystals where they had been minutes before.
+Soledad plays a sympathetic gypsy.
+She and the actor playing her husband escaped a serious accident when a lamp exploded and shattered hot crystals where they had been minutes before.
+In an interview in July 1969, Soledad mentions this upcoming project and her desire to return to her singing career: "I start this week for Spanish television, the feature film Lola la piconera directed by Fernando García de la Vega, in which I'll sing three songs.
+It will also be my return to song and, I think next season I will focus on that much more."
+Unfortunately, she never got the chance.

-Click here for pictures from Lola la piconera and here to find it on IMDB.
-I've never seen this movie, so if you have please let me know.
+Click here for a synopsis, pictures, and video from Lola la piconera and here to find it on IMDB.
+This movie is for sale in the store.
+My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 *Count Dracula (1970)...Lucy Westenra